Medical expert of the article

 Classification of arterial hypertension in children

-In children and adolescents over 12 years old, two degrees of hypertension are distinguished.
+In children and adolescents over 12 years of age, two degrees of arterial hypertension are distinguished.
 If the values of SBP or DBP fall into different categories, then a higher degree of arterial hypertension is established.
 The degree of arterial hypertension is determined in the case of newly diagnosed arterial hypertension and in patients not receiving antihypertensive therapy.

 Degrees of arterial hypertension in children and adolescents